jd-fillmore/infused/posts/how-do-i-get-my-website-higher-up-on-google-search.md

 <script>
 export default {
+  metaInfo() {
-  metaInfo: {
+    return {
-    title: 'About',
+      title: 'How Do I Get My Website Higher Up On Google?',
       meta: [
-      { key: 'description', name: 'description', content: 'Learn more about the core values, hardworking team and how we accomplish your business goals at Infused.' }
+        { name: "description", content: 'In this post, we answer the question, "how do I get my website higher up on Google"?
+Click here to find out the answer right now!' }
      ]
    }
 }
 </script>